njeffords/cargo-proxy-mirror/README.md

 ## Overview

-This tool allows access to the rust crate repository from a network without direct internet access, but with a connected server that does.
+This tool allows access to the rust crate repository from a network without direct internet access, but with a access to a server that does.

 ```mermaid
 graph LR